petaleks/petaleksandar/_posts/2022-02-10-portfolio-optimization.md

 of international diversification under flexible exchange rates.
 They find that exchange rate risk is a largely non-diversifiable factor which adversely affects the risk-return performance of international portfolios.

-I used more recent data and also to take the Swedish perspective instead of being an US investor.
+I used the Swedish perspective instead of being an US investor.

 ## Read data